boivie/sec/docs/content/topic.md

 A topic is identified by an id, which is 256 bits long and encoded in bitcoin compatible base58(https://en.wikipedia.org/wiki/Base58).

-The initial message SHA256 digest is used as the topic's ID.
+The SHA256 digest of the initial message's signature is used as the topic's ID.

 ### Topic types